matowens/choose-it/README.md

 ChooseIt
 =========

-A super simple jQuery plugin that helps you create a CYOA (Choose Your Own Adventure) interactive slider.
+A super simple jQuery plugin that helps you create a CYOA (Choose Your Own Adventure) interactive sliders.

 Great for building out choose your own adventure stories, troubleshooting guides, quick presentations and more.